mscastillo/ChIP-Seq/README.md

 ### Outputs

-The script will generate, for each *bigWig* file, a matrix (in *tsv* format) with the histograms around each genomic coordinates.
+The script will generate, for each *bigWig* file, a matrix with the histograms around each genomic coordinates.
+The output file names will match with the input ones and the *matrix* suffix.

 ### Dependencies